Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 Your employer brand is what makes people want to work with you and for you.
 Think about companies like Apple, Patagonia, Nike, and Netflix.
 Each has a clear mission, identity, and tone of voice that helps them stand out as industry leaders — as well as a compelling employee value proposition.

-Granted, they’ve been around for a while now.
-But even newer companies stand to gain from strategic employer branding.
 Take Revolut, for example.
 The global finance app went from series A funding to raising a whopping $800M in series E in the space of just five years.
 To reflect their incredible journey and mission, they created a unique campaign under “never settle” to attract potential candidates to their brand.

 How can you implement this recruitment strategy?

-Start by identifying which areas of your employer brand needs work.
-Everything from your job ads to writing creative job descriptions to the perceived company culture falls under your employer brand – so you’ll need to investigate thoroughly to decide what needs work.
+Start by identifying which areas of your employer brand need work.
+Everything from your job ads to writing creative job descriptions to the perceived company culture falls under your employer brand — so you’ll need to investigate thoroughly to decide what needs work.

-You’ll also need to engage with other departments, such as marketing and communications, to build a brand that candidates want to work for.
-Key employer branding elements to focus on include:
+You’ll also need to engage with other departments, such as marketing and communications, to build a brand candidates want to work for.

-• EVP – The promise you make to potential candidates in return for their commitment to your company.
-Promises like “Create a world where anyone can belong anywhere” from AirBnb help to crystalize your brand’s value proposition.
+- EVP: The promise you make to potential candidates in return for their commitment to your company.
+Promises like “Create a world where anyone can belong anywhere” from AirBnB help to crystalize your brand’s value proposition.

-• Careers page – A major opportunity to showcase your employer brand with videos, testimonials, and information on the hiring process.
+- Careers page: A major opportunity to showcase your employer brand with videos, testimonials, and information on the hiring process.

-• Recruitment marketing materials – Refers to all the touchpoints and ways in which you market your company to candidates, long before they’re even ready to fill out an application.
+- Recruitment marketing materials: Refers to all the touchpoints and ways in which you market your company to candidates long before they’re even ready to fill out an application.

-• Employee ambassadorship – Another powerful tool when marketing your company brand, as brand ambassadors are perceived as more credible than corporate marketing messages.
+- Employee ambassadorship: Another powerful tool when marketing your company brand, as brand ambassadors are perceived as more credible than corporate marketing messages.

-• Job postings/ads – Actually your last chance to convince prospective candidates to apply.
+- Job postings/ads: Actually your last chance to convince prospective candidates to apply.

 Create a desirable employer brand, and we promise you that attracting great candidates becomes a whole lot easier!